Skip to content

 Time-travel playhead

-The playhead is a read-only cursor into retained history.
+The playhead is a read-only cursor into history.
 It doesn't affect execution — step() always appends at the history tip.

 runner.playhead # current inspection scan_id

-runner.seek(scan_id=5) # jump to retained scan (KeyError if evicted)
+runner.seek(scan_id=5) # jump to a historical scan

 runner.rewind(seconds=1.0) # move backward by simulation time